infinispan-demos/harry-potter-quarkus/README.md

 characters by id or perform a full-text search on top of the name or the biography.

 ## Magic Socket
-[A socket](src/main/java/org/acme/infinispanclient/HogwartsMagicSocket.java) that performs Continuous Query make possible to monitor which characters in Hogwarts are now performing some magic.
+[A socket](src/main/java/org/acme/infinispanclient/HogwartsMagicSocket.java) that performs a Continuous Query making it possible to monitor which characters in Hogwarts are now performing some magic.

 # Run the demo in dev mode